vk-poonyakanok/BNK48_CGM48_GE4_Analysis/README.md

-# BNK48_CGM48_GE4_Analysis
- A data-driven exploration and predictive modeling project focused on the BNK48 & CGM48 16th Single General Election.
-Utilizing regression and machine learning techniques, such as XGBoost and LightGBM, to forecast election results and analyze feature importance.
-This repository serves as a hub for the codebase, analysis notebooks, and insights derived from the data provided by @Stats48TH on Twitter.
+# BNK48 & CGM48 16th Single General Election (GE4) Analysis

+## Overview
+This repository contains data analysis, scraping scripts, and machine learning models aimed at predicting the outcomes of the BNK48 & CGM48 16th Single General Election.
+The data is sourced from [@Stats48TH](https://twitter.com/Stats48TH), which provides unofficial statistics for BNK48 & CGM48 members.

+## Project Description
+The goal of this project is to build predictive models using techniques such as Regression, XGBoost, and LightGBM to forecast election results and determine feature importance.
+This analysis will contribute to a deeper understanding of factors influencing the election outcomes.

+## Data Source
+The datasets used in this project are collected from unofficial sources and are meant for educational and exploratory purposes.

+## Models
+- **Regression**: To estimate the relationship between the predictors and the election results.
+- **XGBoost**: A gradient boosting framework used to model the intricacies within the data.
+- **LightGBM**: A fast, distributed, high-performance gradient boosting framework based on decision tree algorithms.

+## Feature Importance
+An analysis of feature importance to understand which factors are most influential in predicting the election outcomes.

+## Usage
+Instructions for setting up, processing data, and running the models will be added here.

+## License
+This project is open-sourced under the MIT license.

+## Acknowledgments
+A special thanks to [@Stats48TH](https://twitter.com/Stats48TH) for compiling and sharing the data that made this analysis possible.

+## Disclaimer
+This project is not affiliated with BNK48, CGM48, or their management companies.
+It is an independent project for personal research and educational purposes only.